miklevin/MikeLev.in/_posts/2025-03-28-grok-vs-chatgpt-vs-gemini.md

 That's right.
 Search was already disrupted by social media but because the Web browser *address bar* became the combined **address + search** bar, briefly called the ***omni bar***, search hung on.
-I mean, it hung on as a multi-billion dollar business because of **Google Ads.** Plain and simple, right?
-It's way more expensive to crawl, index and serve of the massive Net and it needs ad revenue to pay for that infrastructure.
+I mean, it hung on as a multi-billion dollar business because of **Google Ads.** It's way more expensive now to crawl, index and serve of the massive Net and it needs ad revenue to pay for that infrastructure.
+Plain and simple, right?

 ## The Evolution of Web Search Infrastructure and Costs